EXPLORE | EXCHANGE | EVOLVE

 Upon completion of this elective course, students will be able to:

-• Understanding the importance of respecting people from diverse backgrounds and identities
+• Understand the importance of respecting people from diverse backgrounds and identities

-• Knowledge of use of reflective tools to challenge own perspectives
+• Use reflective tools to challenge own perspectives

-• Being aware of positive and structural discrimination and their obstructive impact
+• Be aware of positive and structural discrimination and their obstructive impact

-• Being able to implement strategies and ideas to tackle discrimination in any context
+• Be able to implement strategies and ideas to tackle discrimination in any context

-• Acquired enhanced skills to communication and collaborate
+• Acquire enhanced skills to communication and collaborate

 Who is your lecturer?